Why Choose Appris?

 Board Members

 Board members support the business and provide strategic guidance to the Senior Management Team.
-Trustees are responsible for the governance of the business, their key responsibilities being:
+Trustees are responsible for the governance of the business.

 Since opening the Engineering Training Centre, the Board has evolved and now has representation from the educational sector, which complements the Board members from the senior engineering sector.
 Current Board members are: